Make Sassy Bookmarks with Vintage Sewing Patterns

 Earlier in the post, I referenced similar bookmarks that I made a couple of years ago.
 I sold every single one of them at the Shaker Christmas craft show that year for $3.50 each.

-This year I’m planning to sell these new sewing pattern bookmarks and I’m raising the price to $4.
+This year I’m planning to sell these new sewing pattern bookmarks at the show, but I’ll raise the price to $4.

 If you have an antique/vintage booth in a shop that allows some handcrafted items, you may want to try these.
 I think buyers are often looking for unique, lower-priced items that make them feel good.

-UPDATE: I had such a ball making these that I’ve continued to make them like crazy.
-Here they are:
+I had such a ball making these that I’ve continued to make them every year for the craft show.
+Here are some of them:

-I love the view of the back of the dress.
+I love the view of the back of the black dress (on the left).

 Sometimes you can make two or three bookmarks out of just one pattern π